Top Tens – Mythology: Top 10 Books (Special Mention: Subject) (9) Egyptian Mythology

 (3) BARBARA WALKER – ENCYCLOPEDIA OF MYTHS & SECRETS

-If the Bible is my Old Testament of my books of mythology, then Bulfinch’s Mythology and Barbara Walker’s Encyclopedia of Myths & Secrets are my New Testament.
-And yes I know that in a literal sense the Bible is both my Old Testament and New Testament.
+If the Bible and Homer are my Old Testament of my books of mythology, then Barbara Walker’s Encyclopedia of Myths & Secrets is my New Testament.
+And yes – I know that in a literal sense the Bible is both my Old Testament and New Testament, although in a figurative sense I also claim the Iliad as my Old Testament and the Odyssey as my New Testament.
+That’s just how mythology is, ok?

 A-TIER (TOP TIER)